-- 1. See page 9 for cycle and drying temperature settings which will give clothes the special treatment they need.
+See page 10 for cycle setting which will give clothes the special treatment they need.
 Permanent press items need a period of heated drying to release wrinkles, followed by tumbling in room temperature air.
-This helps prevent new wrinkles from setting in. - 2.
-Dry smaller loads.
+This helps prevent new wrinkles from setting in.

+- 2. Dry smaller loads.
 Items should tumble freely. - Remove clothes from dryer as soon as tumbling stops.
-Garments left in the dryer drum will become wrinkled.
-If clothes remain in the dryer after it has stopped tumbling, use the Quick Press[TM] Option to help restore the pre-set shape of the clothes (see page 11).

-- 4. Place garments on hangers or fold immediately after removal from dryer. - Well constructed permanent press items will be smooth and wrinkle-free when washed and dried correctly.
+Garments left in the dryer drum will become wrinkled. - 4.
+Place garments on hangers or fold immediately after removal from dryer. - 5.
+Well constructed permanent press items will be smooth and wrinkle-free when washed and dried correctly.
 Poorly finished or constructed permanent press may need "touch-up" ironing, especially where seams pucker.